aclark4life/parse2plone/README.txt

 (on the file system) into Plone.

-It is designed to satisfy only the most trivial of use cases (e.g. a simple static site in /var/www/html); for more serious deployments, you might enjoy `funnelweb`_.
+It is designed to satisfy only the most trivial of use cases (e.g. a simple static site in /var/www/html); for more serious deployments, you might try `funnelweb`_.

 .. _`funnelweb`: http://pypi.python.org/pypi/funnelweb